Canadian Facts Fiction Language and Traditions

 What remained on Canadian soil was a large population of French speaking Canadians who did not want to or were unable to leave Canada.
 There were in fact more French speaking Canadians than there were English speaking ones and these French Canadians had absolutely no desire to let go off their traditional language.
 Which of course made enforcing English as the official language of Canada just a wee smidge difficult.

-The French population within Canada continued to speak french even after England claimed this country as its own and the newly arriving British population could not make them change their minds.
+The French population continued to speak french even after England claimed this country as its own and the newly arriving British population could not make them change their minds.
 So the English spoke English and the French spoke french.
-Which means that Canada was a country with two languages: Canadian French and Canadian English.
+Which means that Canada became a country with two official languages: French and English.

 Ah but this is not where the story ends for it turns out that when the English allowed the French to maintain their language and distinct cultural heritage that they opened up a whole tasty jar of multiculturalism for everyone to enjoy.
 Canada now became a nation of tolerance and acceptability toward all of its incoming immigrants.

 Canada has two official languages but these are largely influenced by the many distinct cultural communities that now reside within this multi-cultural country.
 The furry little creature who started this whole scenario wound up becoming one of Canada's most recognized national symbols.
-The thick coated, big toothed, flat tailed beaver now proudly graces Canada's five cent coin and has the distinction of being one of Canada's national symbols.
+The thick coated, big toothed, flat tailed beaver now proudly graces our five cent coin.

-Canadians were used to the Standard measurement system of inches, feet, and the Fahrenheit temperature scale.
+We were used to the Standard measurement system of inches, feet, and the Fahrenheit temperature scale.
 The new Metric system based on sections of ten was just too much for the average laid back older Canadian to figure out.
-Canadians stood with their mouths open as new thermometers, weigh scales, rulers, and mileage signs appeared in their country.
+We stood with our mouths agape as new thermometers, weigh scales, rulers, and mileage signs appeared throughout the country.

 Those who did not want to or were unable to grasp the metric system initiated a new and unique twist to the Canadian way of speaking.
-Rather than dealing with the confusing issue of converting miles to kilometers, Canadians began to judge their distances in factors of time and to add this new method of judging distance into their basic cultural language base.
+Rather than dealing with the confusing issue of converting miles to kilometers people began to judge their distances in factors of time and to add this new method of judging distance into their basic cultural language base.

 Temperatures also took on a whole new theme.
 Rather than try to figure out the Celsius temperature scale Canadians just began to eliminate exact temperatures from their discussions.
 The weather was now discussed as being a little below freezing, or a little above freezing, or just pretty damn cold.
 Sure is a nice day or wow is it ever hot now became standard descriptions for a nice summer day.